Jacobbi McDaniel

-Jacobbi McDaniel (born October 8, 1989) is an American football defensive tackle who is currently a free agent.
+Jacobbi McDaniel (born October 8, 1989) is an American former professional football defensive tackle who played for the Cleveland Browns of the National Football League (NFL).
 He played college football at Florida State University.
-He has also been a member of the Cleveland Browns of the National Football League.

-Early years
+Early life

 McDaniel played high school football and baseball at Madison County High School in Madison, Florida.
 He earned first-team Big Bend honors in baseball as a junior and a senior, while also receiving first-team All-State accolades his senior year.
 He nearly won the Big Bend triple crown as a junior, hitting .589 with 13 home runs.
 McDaniel was named the 2008–09 Gatorade Player of the Year in football in the state of Florida, earning Big Bend first-team honors his senior year.
 He was honored as a USA Today and Under Armour All-American.
 He was drafted in the 33rd round by the Milwaukee Brewers in the 2009 MLB Draft.
 McDaniel was listed as a third baseman in the Draft.